enthdegree/efbpad/README.md

  - `efbpad.sh` (developed here): Script that does efbpad startup & shutdown.
 At startup efbpad (`efbpad.sh`) will:
    - `source /mnt/onboard/.efbpad_profile` if it exists.
    - Turn on the Kobo's bluetooth.
-   - Try and open the event device at `/dev/input/event3` to use as the keyboard.
+   - Try and open the event device at `$KB_EVDEV` (default `"/dev/input/event3"`).
 If no device is there, it'll wait 5 seconds after bluetooth up for the keyboard to appear.